aziaami/dotfiles/readme.md

 ## zshrc

-path `~/.zshrc`

-This file allows for customisation of the zsh terminal shell.
+The `~/.zshrc` file allows for customisation of the zsh shell.
 Useful items include plugins for git and syntax highlighting, aliases and exporting environment variables.

+To setup from scratch - follow the installation instructions here : [Oh-My-Zsh](https://github.com/robbyrussell/oh-my-zsh)

 - [Mastering Markdown](https://guides.github.com/features/mastering-markdown/)